 To use your credit card for purchases and other transactions, it must be open, active, and in good standing.
 Your credit card can become inactive and thereby unusable in certain circumstances.

 An inactive credit card will be declined when you try to use it.
 So, to save yourself a little embarrassment and the hassle of finding a backup payment option, check to see whether it is active before using it.

 Call Customer Service

 The simplest way to clear up any question about whether your credit card is still active is to call the issuer and ask.
 Call the number on the back of your card to inquire about the status of your account.
 If inactive, customer service can likely reactivate.

 Try to Use It

 If you don’t want to call customer service, you can test your credit card’s status by using it to make a purchase.
-A declined card is a sign that it is no longer active; however, it could also mean a number of other things, such as the card is expired or you've reached your credit limit.
+A declined card is a sign that it is no longer active; however, it could also mean a number of other things, such as the cards are expired or you've reached your credit limit.
 For those reasons, it is wise to carry additional forms of payment.

 Check Your Credit Report

 Finally, your credit report can give you an idea about your credit card status.
 Credit card issuers generally report credit card statuses to the credit bureaus once per month.
 If your credit card is closed, your credit report will probably reflect that.
 It won't, however, tell you why your account was closed.
 You'll have to contact your former credit card issuer to get that information.

 What to Do If Your Card Is Inactive